Frosted flatwoods salamander: Conservation

 Frosted flatwoods salamander (Ambystoma cingulatum) at an advanced larval stage.

 Prior to European settlement, it was most likely a common member of the fire-maintained longleaf pine (Pinus palustris)–wiregrass (Aristida spp.) community, which has since largely been replaced by urban development, agriculture, and pine silviculture.
 One published study documents the extirpation of a sizable breeding population as a result of a common silvicultural practice of converting natural pine forest to ditched and bedded slash pine plantation.
 Further degradation of remaining frosted flatwoods salamander habitat has occurred as a result of alteration of natural fire patterns.
 On conservation lands, a combination of winter prescribed fires and the suppression of natural summer wildfires has caused fire-maintained ephemeral wetland plant communities to shift away from their historic structure, eliminating the plants used as nesting habitat and larval refugia.
 As a result of these ongoing land use activities, populations are now extremely small, discontinuous, and widely fragmented throughout the range.
 It is currently restricted to a handful of remaining sites in Florida and Georgia, and has an especially tenuous presence in South Carolina.

 The flatwoods salamander was listed as federally threatened by the U.S. Fish and Wildlife Service in 1999, but habitat loss is ongoing.
 When the species was separated into two species in 2007, the frosted flatwoods salamander and reticulated flatwoods salamander (Ambystoma bishopi), the frosted flatwoods salamander maintained threatened status while the reticulated flatwoods salamander was soon placed on the federally endangered list.

+In 2019, a published status review of the flatwoods salamander by the Fish and Wildlife Service showed that the population was declining, which warranted the listing of species as endangered rather than threatened; as of 2026, the status has not been updated.